galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    Note that the tool id is matched via a regular expression against the full tool id.
 For example, a full tool id for hisat may look like: `toolshed.g2.bx.psu.edu/repos/iuc/hisat2/hisat2/2.1.0+galaxy7`
 >    This enables complex matching, including matching against specific versions of tools.
 >
 >    Destinations must also be defined in TPV itself.
-Importantly, note that any destinations defined in job_conf.yml are ignored by TPV.
-Therefore, we have moved all destinations from job_conf to TPV.
+Importantly, note that any destinations defined in the job conf are ignored by TPV.
+Therefore, we have moved all destinations from the job conf to TPV.
 In addition, we have removed some
 >    redundancy by using the "inherits" clause in the `slurm` destination.
 This means that slurm will inherit all of the settings defined for singularity, but selectively override some settings.
 We have additionally
 >    defined the `native_specification` param for SLURM, which is what SLURM uses to allocate resources per job.
 Note the use of the `{cores}`
 >    parameter within the native specification, which TPV will replace at runtime with the value of cores assigned to the tool.